ieiei/ianvei/rust-for-rustaceans/8 ASYNCHRONOUS PROGRAMMING.md

 ```
 Listing 8-16: Spawning futures to create more tasks that can be polled concurrently

-When you spawn a future and thus make it a task, it’s sort of like spawn- ing a thread.
+When you spawn a future and thus make it a task, it’s sort of like spawning a thread.
 The future continues running in the background and is mul- tiplexed concurrently with any other tasks given to the executor.
 However, unlike a spawned thread, spawned tasks still depend on being polled by the executor.
 If the executor stops running, either because you drop it or because your code no longer runs the executor’s code, those spawned tasks will stop making progress.
-In the server example, imagine what will hap- pen if the main server future resolves for some reason.
+In the server example, imagine what will happen if the main server future resolves for some reason.
 Since the executor has returned control back to your code, it cannot continue doing, well, anything.
 Multi-threaded executors often spawn background threads that continue to poll tasks even if the executor yields control back to the user’s code, but not all executors do this, so check your executor before you rely on that behavior!

 ## Summary

 In this chapter, we’ve taken a look behind the scenes of the asynchronous constructs available in Rust.
-We’ve seen how the compiler implements gen- erators and self-referential types, and why that work was necessary to sup- port what we now know as async/await.
+We’ve seen how the compiler implements gen- erators and self-referential types, and why that work was necessary to support what we now know as async/await.
 We’ve also explored how futures are executed, and how wakers allow executors to multiplex among tasks when only some of them can make progress at any given moment.
 In the next chapter, we’ll tackle what is perhaps the deepest and most discussed area of Rust: unsafe code.
 Take a deep breath, and then turn the page.